halojoy/PHP-SMTP-Mailer/README.md

 * Logging of the transaction for debug.

 ##### Email Headers:
-* From     - one email
+* From     - one address
 * Reply-To - multiple possible
 * To  - multiple possible
 * Cc  - multiple possible